supratim94336/SparkifyCloudDataModel/README.md

 manage the infrastructure and provide more flexibility in terms of money and resources
 - The infrastructure as code (IAC) model used in this project is very easy and requires very few manual efforts to set up
-- Currently, we have a Star Database architecture with Artists, Users, Time, and Songs are used as dimension tables and Songplays is used as Fact table
+- Currently, we have a Star Schema architecture with Artists, Users, Time, and Songs are used as dimension tables and Songplays is used as Fact table because Songplays will have events that happened and different dimensions will give us perspective from different angles
 - The distribution and sorting of different tables across the nodes help the query-computing very un-intense and requires very less span of time
 - The code is written in Python SDK of aws (boto3), just by using the